Outside Employment and Activities

 he or she may not use time worked in one position as additional service credit for longevity purposes or annual leave accrual for other positions;

-upon termination of one employment, he or she may not transfer leave balances accrued under one employment to the remaining employment;
+upon termination of one employment, an employee may not transfer leave balances accrued under one employment to the remaining employment;

 the state contribution towards the employee’s benefit replacement pay corresponds to the overall individual limit, meaning the university treats the employee as if holding only one state position;